-Your library at Greenhill is run entirely by volunteers and we have opportunities for you to become part of our successful team.
+Your library at Greenhill is run by volunteers and we have opportunities for you to become part of our successful team.
 Volunteering is fun, rewarding, and a great way to meet new people.
 Most of our volunteers only work for one session a week so we are not necessarily looking for a huge commitment of time.
 You can apply on-line using the form below, or you can call in at the library and complete a paper form.
-Alternatively, send an email to email@example.com and we’ll get back to you
+Alternatively, send an email to firstname.lastname@example.org and we’ll get back to you

 We are currently looking for people to fill the following roles.